mlidbom/Compze/README.md

 * If this connection string is valid you're good to go, otherwise set the environment variable below:
   `Data Source=localhost;Initial Catalog=master;Integrated Security=True;TrustServerCertificate=True;`

->Running the tests will create several databases on your SQL server prefixed: `Composable_DatabasePool_`.
+>Running the tests will create several databases on your SQL server prefixed: `Compz_DatabasePool_`.

 >If you don't have any Sql server, configure `TestUsingPluggableComponentCombinations` to use only the `Memory` `PersistenceLayer`.